slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On aesthetics

 <!--
-> *"Limit everything to the essential but do not remove the poetry."
--- Dieter Rams*
-> *"The only thing more mysteriously attractive than beauty is corruption."
--- Octave Mirbeau (?)*

 - our goal is to discover the beauty that is held within the age of upcycling.
 -->